alex-kalanis/kw_paging/README.md

 ```
     install_requires=[
-        'kw_pager',
+        'kw_paging',
     ]
 ```

 # Python Usage

 1.)
-Connect the "kw_paging\paging" into your app.
+Connect the "kw_paging.paging" into your app.
 When it came necessary you can extends every library to comply your use-case; mainly your processing.